Shavqat001/New-Smart-Phone/README.md

-# This is a NEW MODEL Smartphone
+# This is a new model Smartphone

 ## It has many features.
 It has a password, a sound on shutdown, a camera and various applications